 The College of Arts and Sciences (CAS) offers advanced degrees designed to build professional success in a variety of organizational settings.
-With programs in Applied Psychology, Business Communication, Cybersecurity and Homeland Security, graduate programs in CAS focus on refining essential skillsets for data analysis and its critical application, for career advancement and personal growth.
+With programs in Applied Psychology, Business Communication, Cybersecurity, Homeland Security and more, graduate programs in CAS focus on refining essential skillsets for data analysis and its critical application, for career advancement and personal growth.
 A Master's degree from Rider will connect cutting-edge curricula with real-world learning opportunities resulting in a unique and enriching educational experience.

 Graduate Programs in the School of Humanities and Social Sciences